hpc/pavilion2/docs/tests/variables.rst

             # This would result in the command: 'ls /usr'
             cmds: '{{list_cmd.0}} {{paths}}'

-This can be used with repeated :ref:`tests.iterations` to produce dynamic test arguments, among other things.
+This can be used with repeated :ref:`tests.values.iterations` to produce dynamic test arguments, among other things.

 Complex Variables
 ^^^^^^^^^^^^^^^^^